-The chart at the top of this page is a graph of my weight loss program from my initial weighing on September 6, 2004 (272 pounds, or 123.4kg), to my most recent weight check.
+The chart at the top of this page is a graph of my weight loss program starting on June 1, 2012 up to my most recent weight entry.
 I try to weigh myself every morning, but if I go out of town, or just plain forget, I’ll interpolate the missing values after I get another reading.

 The thicker, blue “weight” line is the raw scale reading.
 The thinner, red curve is a calculated “trend” weight.
 This is a technique I borrowed from The Hacker’s Diet.
 The trend weight is calculated something like this: